Auditory and tactile code-modulated BCI

 This project aims to explore the potential of code-modulated auditory evoked potentials (c-AEP) and/or code-modulated somatosensory evoked potentials (c-SEP), as measured through EEG, as reliable control signals for BCI.
 Specifically, we seek to ascertain whether these signals exhibit a level of reliability surpassing chance.

-For example, in the auditory domain, the investigation involves the presentation of two (or more) audio streams, each directed to one ear, where the task is to decode from the EEG which audio stream is attended to (cq. auditory attention decoding).
+For example, in the auditory domain, the investigation involves the presentation of two (or more) audio streams (e.g., speech), each directed to one ear, where the task is to decode from the EEG which audio stream is attended to (cq. auditory attention decoding).
 Meanwhile, in the tactile domain, stimulation could occur through a vibrotactile device applied to both hands.
 Interestingly, such task setups introduce lateralization due to the distinction between left and right, leading to anticipated changes in the response loci.
 These variations hold potential for integration into machine learning methodologies, thereby enhancing the decoding performance of the BCI, as well as investigating other sources of information such as alpha-lateralization.

 Skills / background required